-- 50 mg/mL, supplied as a white to slightly yellow powder for constitution, forming a colorless to brownish yellow tutti-frutti flavored solution.
+- Valcyte for oral solution: 50 mg per mL, supplied as a white to slightly yellow powder for constitution, forming a colorless to brownish yellow tutti-frutti flavored solution.
 Available in glass bottles containing approximately 100 mL of solution after constitution.
-Valcyte for oral solution must be constituted by the pharmacist prior to dispensing to the patient [see Dosage and Administration (2.4)].

 Valcyte is contraindicated in patients who have had a demonstrated clinically significant hypersensitivity reaction (e.g., anaphylaxis) to valganciclovir, ganciclovir, or any component of the formulation [see Adverse Reactions (6.1)].